roldel/local-LLM-voice-assistant/TO_DO.md

 ## STEP 1 PAROT

-1. Evaluate speech to text models options and set up selected one
+1. DONE Evaluate speech to text models options and set up selected one

-2. Create web interface to collect user audio sample and push it within request to server
+2. DONE Create web interface to collect user audio sample and push it within request to server

-3. Django server side request with file management processing, saves the file temporarily
+3. DONE Django server side request with file management processing, saves the file temporarily

-4. Process user audio sample into STT model, print out audio sample to text
+4. DONE Process user audio sample into STT model, print out audio sample to text

 5. Render the input audio text as audio, text to speech